kratzert/Caravan/README.md

 ## Reference

-The Caravan dataset (and the corresponding manuscript) are currently under revisions.
 If you use the Caravan dataset in your research/work, the recommended citation is:

 ```bib
 @article{kratzert2023caravan,